-When you select images to use in photobooks (up to 998 images) and use EOS Utility (provided software) to transfer them to a computer, the selected images will be copied into a dedicated folder.
-This function is useful for ordering photobooks online and for printing photobooks on a printer.
+When you select images (up to 998 images) to be used for a photobook and transfer them from the camera to a computer using EOS Utility (provided software), the images will be copied to a dedicated folder.
+This function is convenient when you order a photobook from the Internet.